Hritikraj8804/KodeKloud_Engineer/Linux_1/05_Linux_User_Expiry.md

 Run the following command to create the user "kirsty" with a lowercase username: `sudo useradd --expiredate 2021-02-17 --create-home --shell /bin/bash kirsty`

 To check if the user "kirsty" was created, you can use the `grep` command to search for the username in the `/etc/passwd` file: `grep "^kirsty:" /etc/passwd`

+If the user was created successfully, you should see output similar to the following: `kirsty:x:1001:1001::/home/kirsty:/bin/bash`